French wine: History

 French wine originated in the 6th century BCE, with the colonization of Southern Gaul by Greek settlers.
 Viticulture soon flourished with the founding of the Greek colony of Marseille.
 Wine has been around for thousands of years in the countries on the Mediterranean but France has made it a part of their civilization and has considered wine-making as art for over two thousand years.
 The Gauls knew how to cultivate the vine and how to prune it.
 Pruning creates an important distinction in the difference between wild vines and wine-producing grapes.
 Before long, the wines produced in Gaul were popular all around the world.
 The Roman Empire licensed regions in the south to produce wines.
 St. Martin of Tours (316–397) spread Christianity and planted vineyards.
 During the Middle Ages, monks maintained vineyards and, more importantly, conserved wine-making knowledge and skills during that often turbulent period.
 Monasteries had the resources, security and inventiveness to produce a steady supply of wine for Mass and profit.
 The best vineyards were owned by the monasteries and their wine was considered to be superior.
 The nobility developed extensive vineyards but the French Revolution led to the confiscation of many vineyards.

-The advance of the French wine industry stopped abruptly as first Mildew and then Phylloxera spread throughout the country and the rest of Europe, leaving vineyards desolate.
-Then came an economic downturn in Europe followed by two world wars and the French wine industry was depressed for decades.
+The advance of the French wine industry stopped abruptly as first mildew and then Phylloxera spread throughout the country and the rest of Europe, destroying vineyards.
+Then came an economic downturn in Europe, followed by two world wars; the French wine industry was depressed for decades.
 Competition threatened French brands such as Champagne and Bordeaux.
 This resulted in the establishment in 1935 of the Appellation d'origine contrôlée to protect French interests.
-Large investments, the economic revival after World War II and a new generation of Vignerons yielded results in the 1970s and the following decades, creating the modern French wine industry.
+Large investments, the economic revival after World War II and a new generation of vignerons yielded results in the 1970s and the following decades, creating the modern French wine industry.

 Quality levels and appellation system

 In 1935, laws were passed to control the quality of French wine.
-The Appellation d'origine contrôlée system was established, which is governed by a powerful oversight board (Institut national des appellations d'origine, INAO).
-France has one of the oldest systems for protected designation of origin for wine in the world and strict laws concerning winemaking and production and many European systems are modeled after it.
+The Appellation d'origine contrôlée system was established, governed by a powerful oversight board (Institut national des appellations d'origine, INAO).
+France has one of the oldest systems for protected designation of origin for wine in the world and strict laws concerning winemaking and production; many European systems are modeled after it.
 The word "appellation" has been put to use by other countries, sometimes in a much looser meaning.
-As European Union wine laws have been modeled after those of the French, this trend is likely to continue with further EU expansion.
+European Union wine laws have been modeled after those of the French.